Religious intolerance in Canada

 Reactions from the local Neopagan community:

-Neopagans in Toronto are organizing a protest at the Waterfront Radisson
+Neopagans in Toronto organized a protest at the Waterfront Radisson

-Admiral where the Miss Toronto Tourism pageant will be held on the
+Admiral where the Miss Toronto Tourism pageant was held on the

 evening of 2008-FEB-02.
 One of the protest organizers, Tracey Hayes, said: